Introduction

 Open, Closed & Dense

 The concepts of interior and boundary lead naturally to a classification of sets themselves.
-A set is
+A set is open if

-open if it consists entirely of interior points.
-Intuitively, every point has "breathing room"
+it consists entirely of interior points.
+Intuitively, every point has "breathing room" and we can move slightly in any

-and you can move slightly in any direction without leaving the set.
-A set is closed if it
+direction without leaving the set.
+A set is closed if it contains all its boundary points, so it includes its

 Definition: Open and Closed Subsets